leg7075/posy/README.md

 ## installation

-download this repository as a .zip and install as directed by posy in `_info and instructions.txt`
+download this repository as a .zip and install your chosen scheme as directed by posy in `_info and instructions.txt`

 ## credits:
 - posy for the [original cursor](https://michieldb.nl/other/cursors/)